REPRODUCTION -1

 A branch of a plant is bent down until it touches the ground and covered with soil.

-After sometime the portion of the branch under the soil grows roots.
-If the branch is cut off from the main plant it develops into independent plants example: sweet potato
+After some time, the portion of the branch under the soil grows roots.
+If the branch is cut off from the main plant, it develops into an independent plant.
+Example: sweet potato.

 (iv) Propagation by budding